rt6/spark-zeppelin/README.md

 - Mesos
 - Yarn

-## Ports (defaults)
+## Ports
 - Master web UI is `8080`
-- Master listens on `7077` for client jobs and spark slaves
+- Master listens on `7077` for job submission and spark slaves
 - Slave web UI is `8081`
-- Slave also uses a random port for ?
+- Slave also uses a random port to talk to the Driver Program (Spark Context)
 - Master communicates to slave via SSH.
 - Master URL looks like this  `spark://hostname:7077`